2015 Long Beach ePrix

-The 2015 Long Beach ePrix was a Formula E motor race held on April 4, 2015 in Long Beach, United States on a revised version of a street circuit usually used for the Grand Prix of Long Beach.
+The 2015 Long Beach ePrix was a Formula E motor race held on April 4, 2015 in Long Beach, United States on a revised version of a street circuit usually used for the Long Beach Street Circuit.
 It was the sixth championship race of the single-seater, electrically powered racing car series' inaugural season.

 China Racing driver Nelson Piquet Jr. became the sixth different winner in as many races, and as a result moved up to second place in the drivers' championship, one point in arrears of Audi Sport ABT's Lucas di Grassi.
 Di Grassi also finished in the podium placings, in third place, just behind Andretti driver Jean-Éric Vergne.
 Nicolas Prost (e.dams-Renault) held the lead of the championship into the weekend, finished down in 14th position after serving a drive-through penalty.

 Report

 Background

 For the first time in the championship, the driver lineup was exactly the same as for the previous race in Miami.
 Fanboost was awarded to Nelson Piquet Jr., Jean-Éric Vergne and Sam Bird.
 Attendance at the free event was approximately 23,000.